 The Speedstack Material Library includes an online library to allow users to download material library MLBX files from the Polar website.
-The online material libraries feature provides the user with a list of available library files; on selection the file is downloaded and is either appended to the existing data or replaces the existing data.
+The online material library feature provides the user with a list of available library files from suppliers in the Speedstack Material Library Partner program.